cielaton/My-college-knowledge/Year 3 - Semester 2/Advance English 2/Speaking/Week 4.md

 >It depends on the building's purpose and the owner.
 For example, a personal home does not need to be attractive, but it could be decorated by the owner's needs.
 A fire station, on the other hand, has to be painted red as a main color.

 >[!question] What is the most unusual building you have ever seen?
-> The administrative center of Da Nang city, located next to Hang river, has the shape of a corn.
-The building sometimes be called
+> The administrative center of Da Nang City, located next to Hang River, has the shape of a corn.
+The most interesting part is, that local people called it "corn building" even more frequently than the actual name of the place.